“This post may contain affiliate links. Please read my disclosure for more info.

 6. Reduce your grocery budget using easy apps like Ibotta

 Ibotta is the next generation of couponing.
-You no longer need to scour ads with your scissors and carry a fist full of them to the store.
+You no longer need to scour ads with your scissors and carry a fist full of paper to the store.

 It’s an easier way to consistently reduce your grocery budget.